Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Abstract

 \section{Abstract}

-Compared to conventional bilingual translation systems, massively multilingual machine translation is appealing because a single model can translate into multiple languages and benefit from knowledge transfer for low resource languages.
-On the other hand, massively multilingual models suffer from the curse of multilinguality, unless scaling their size massively, which increases their training and inference costs.
-Sparse Mixture-of-Experts models are a way to drastically increase model capacity without the need for a proportional amount of computing.
-The recently released NLLB-200 is an example of such a model.
-It covers 202 languages but requires at least four 32GB GPUs just for inference.
-In this work, we propose a pruning method that allows the removal of up to 80\% of experts with a negligible loss in translation quality, which makes it feasible to run the model on a single 32GB GPU.
-Further analysis suggests that our pruning metrics allow to identify language-specific experts and prune non-relevant experts for a given language pair.
+The recently released NLLB-200 is a set of multilingual Neural Machine Translation models that cover 202 languages.
+The largest model is based on a Mixture of Experts architecture and achieves SoTA results across many language pairs.
+It contains 54.5B parameters and requires at least four 32GB GPUs just for inference.
+In this work, we propose a pruning method that enables the removal of up to 80\% of experts without further finetuning and with a negligible loss in translation quality, which makes it feasible to run the model on a single 32GB GPU.
+Further analysis suggests that our pruning metrics can identify language-specific experts.